AI Commercial Video Production 2026

 Creative Capability

-AI is a tool, not a substitute for creative talent.
+AI is a tool, not a substitute for creative talent, and the vetting framework in our guide to choosing a video production agency applies here with only minor adjustments.
 Evaluate the studio's creative portfolio, creative team, and strategic thinking.
 Can they develop original concepts?
 Do they understand brand strategy?
 Can they articulate why a creative approach serves your objectives, not just how it was technically produced?

 Technical Depth